Stained glass window (Cluny Museum, Paris)

 The term Middle Ages refers mainly to the history of Christian and Jewish Europe between the fall of Rome and the Renaissance, around 400-1500 AD.
 Historians usually divide this into three smaller periods, the Early Middle Ages, the High Middle Ages, and the Late Middle Ages.

-The Early Middle Ages begin with the collapse of the Roman Empire , starting about 400 AD.
+The Early Middle Ages begin with the collapse of the western Roman Empire , starting about 400 AD.
 Germanic people invaded the Roman Empire - the Visigoths settled in Spain, the Vandals in North Africa, the Ostrogoths in Italy, and the Franks in France.
 The Huns formed a European empire and then collapsed.
 The Angles and Saxons invaded England (this is the time of King Arthur).
 The Vikings invaded northern France, and raided the Mediterranean.
 By 600 AD, the Lombards replaced the Ostrogoths in Italy, and the Slavs invaded Eastern Europe.

 By 700 AD, new empires were beginning to form.
 In Spain and North Africa, the Islamic Empire took over.
 Further north in France and Germany, Charlemagne built the Holy Roman Empire.
 To the east, in Russia, the Vikings and Slavs got together to build a kingdom.
 But throughout the Early Medieval Period, in the Eastern Mediterranean the Roman Empire still continued.